sezezulka/sezezulka.github.io/_pages/about.md

 ## Education

-I hold an MSc in Philosophy of the Social Sciences (LSE, 2020) and in Psychometrics, Econometrics, and Machine Learning (University of Tübingen, 2023) and a BA in Philosophy & Economics (University of Bayreuth, 2019).
+I hold MScs in Philosophy of the Social Sciences (LSE, 2020) and in Psychometrics, Econometrics, and Machine Learning (University of Tübingen, 2023) as well as a BA in Philosophy & Economics (University of Bayreuth, 2019).

 ## Volunteering and community work